Misspecification and Unreliable Interpretations in Psychology and Social Science: Recommendations and Conclusion

-\emph{3.
-We recommend researchers be transparent about whether they are adopting a predictive or causal approach and to qualify their interpretations.} We have discussed how unreliable interpretations may stem from issues of limited functional form and causal misspecification, and how these issues may be common in the fields of psychology and social science.
-We encourage researchers to ask themselves what an interpretation of an effect size or parameter derived using a naive (i.e., misspecified) model actually means: Is it actually an explanation for how much the output of the \textit{model} changes with respect to a change in the input; or is it being interpreted causally (e.g., this childhood intervention increased well-being by $\theta$-amount)?
+We have also discussed how unreliable interpretations may stem from functional and structural misspecification, and how these issues may be common in the fields of psychology and social science.
+We encourage researchers to ask themselves what an interpretation of an effect size or parameter derived using a naive (\textit{i.e.}, misspecified) model actually means: Is it actually an explanation for how much the output of the \textit{model} changes with respect to a change in the input; or is it being interpreted causally (\textit{e.g.}, this childhood intervention increased well-being by $\theta$-amount)?
 In either case, researchers need to be transparent and clearly articulate whether they are adopting a predictive or causal approach.
 Each approach is associated with assumptions and limitations which need to be clearly stated in order to contextualize any explanations or interpretations which are made.
-Predictive model explainability tools have their own limitations and may actually contradict the results from undertaking causal inference: While the inclusion of a mediator in a regression can completely block a causal path reducing the estimated effect to zero, a strong effect might be indicated by an explanation of a predictive model.
+Predictive model explainability tools have their own limitations and may actually contradict the results of causal investigations: While the inclusion of a mediator in a regression can completely block a causal path reducing the estimated effect to zero, a strong effect might be indicated by an explanation of a predictive model.

 Similarly to \citet{Grosz2020}, we therefore recommend that researchers clearly state their approach as well as its associated assumptions and limitations, and moderate their explanations, interpretations, and conclusions accordingly.